learning2hash/learning2hash.github.io/tutorial.md

 ---
 In this tutorial we explore a learning to hash model and compare its performance to Locality Sensitive Hashing (LSH).

-Specifically we will implement [Graph Regularised Hashing (GRH)](https://sjmoran.github.io/pdfs/grh_ecir15.pdf), a method for learning the hashing hyperplanes using supervision:
+Specifically we will implement [Graph Regularised Hashing (GRH)](https://sjmoran.github.io/pdfs/grh_ecir15.pdf), a simple but effecitive model for learning to hash.

 <pre>
 @incollection{